davidgiven/wordgrinder/README.Windows.txt

 INTRODUCTION
 ============

-WordGrinder is a simple, Unicode-aware word processor that runs in a Win32 console.
-It's designed to get the hell out of your way and let you write;
-it does very little, but what it does it does well.
+WordGrinder is a simple, Unicode-aware word processor.
+It's designed to get the hell out of your way and let you write; it does very little, but what it does it does well.

 It supports basic paragraph styles, basic character styles, basic screen markup, a menu interface that means you don't have to remember complex